Sold everywhere:

 8. Potential buyers don’t want a project

-If the absorption rate is high, say 10 months, your estate agent may refer to the local market as geared towards buyers.
-It could be a reason why your home is not selling and you may prefer to take your property off the market and wait until the local market picks up again.
+It could be a reason why your home is not selling.
+You may thus prefer to take your property off the market and wait until the local market picks up again.

 Failure to budge on appointments to view, inspection requests, and low offers can hinder the sale of your home.
 Remain realistic and adaptable if you are determined to sell.